 - A strict liability regime making the depositary liable for the avoidable loss of a financial instrument held in custody.

 - A requirement for UCITS management companies to have remuneration policies, complying with certain remuneration principles, covering their key staff and a requirement to make those policies transparent.

-- The harmonisation of the administrative sanctions that must be available to EU regulators for breaches of the UCITS Directive.
+- The harmonisation of the administrative sanctions that must be available to regulators for breaches of the UCITS Directive.

 Find out more about:

 - PS16/2: Implementation of the UCITS V Directive

 - CP15/27: UCITS V implementation and other changes to the Handbook affecting investment funds